 Why are Drop Forged Knives more expensive?

-The answer is that Integral knives are expensive to make.
+The answer is that all full Integral knives are expensive to make.
 Making Integral knives using machining (cutting away the material) is incredibly expensive.
 Even though Drop Forging isn't as expensive as full machining, proper Drop Forging is still relatively expensive, and requires expensive dies that have limited lifespans before needing to be remade.